Excellence in Education Board

 The Excellence in Education Board (EEB) is responsible for safeguarding the development of AESOP’s Quality Recognition (QR) Programme as defined on the QR website.

-The EEB was officially constituted in January 2021 and is comprised by the Chair (an AESOP Official elected by the Council of Representatives) and 10 members appointed by Chair and ratified by AESOP’s Executive Committee.
-EEB member responsibilities include evaluating incoming applications after every annual call, holding feedback meetings with applicants, drafting feedback reports, and contributing to advance quality criteria that ensure the transparency of the evaluation processes for awarding the AESOP Certificate of Quality.
+The new EEB was officially constituted in January 2021.
+It is comprised by the Chair (an AESOP Official elected by the Council of Representatives) and 10 members appointed by Chair and ratified by AESOP’s Executive Committee.
+EEB member responsibilities include: (i) evaluating incoming applications after every annual call; (ii) holding feedback meetings with applicants; (iii) drafting feedback reports, and (iv) contributing to advance quality criteria that ensure the transparency of the evaluation processes for awarding the AESOP Certificate of Quality.

 Chair of the EEB - Daniel Galland

 Daniel Galland is Associate Professor in Urban and Regional Planning at Aalborg University in Copenhagen.
-He has been Chair of AESOP’s Excellence in Education Board since 2017 and is responsible for AESOP’s Quality Recognition (QR) Programme.
-During his first term as EEB Chair (2017-2020) he led and managed the implementation of the QR Standard Phase whilst developing its mission and process alongside members of the previous EEB.
+He has been Chair of AESOP’s Excellence in Education Board since 2017 (re-elected in 2020) and is responsible for AESOP’s Quality Recognition (QR) Programme.
+During his first term as EEB Chair (2017-2020), he led and managed the implementation of the QR Standard Phase alongside members of the previous EEB whilst developing the programme's mission and current processes.
 He has been actively involved in AESOP QR since the launching of the Pilot Phase in 2014, and has co-organised several tracks and workshops concerning quality in planning education at AESOP HoS meetings.
-Beyond AESOP, he has activiely contributed to the development of master’s programmes and courses in spatial planning in Norway and Denmark, and has been External Examiner for undergraduate and postgraduate planning degrees at TU Dublin (2020-2023) and University College Cork (2013-2016) in Ireland.
+Beyond AESOP, he has activiely contributed to the development of master’s course modules in spatial planning in both Norway and Denmark, and has been External Examiner for bachelor's and master's degrees in spatial planning at TU Dublin (2020-2024) and University College Cork (2013-2016).
 He has also published scholarly contributions on planning education and planning pedagogies.

 Member of the EEB - Angelique Chettiparamb